stanford-oval/genie-cloud/doc/thingpedia-tutorial-linkedin.md

 # Tutorial 3: LinkedIn

-In the last two tutorials, we have worked on two public services.
+In the last two tutorials, we have worked on two public services, New York Times and The Cat API.
-In this tutorial, we will create a personal device: LinkedIn, which uses OAuth.
+In this tutorial, we will create a personal device: LinkedIn.
+It allows users to link their own LinkedIn accounts by OAuth, query their own LinkedIn profiles, and publish posts on LinkedIn.

 ## Step 1: set up your device
 Go to the [Device Creation Page](/thingpedia/upload/create), fill in the following basic information